njzjz/Feishu-OIDC-Workers/README.md

-# FeiShu OIDC Adapter on Cloudflare Workers
+# Feishu OIDC Adapter on Cloudflare Workers

-This project provides an OpenID Connect (OIDC) adapter for FeiShu (Lark) on Cloudflare Workers.
+This project provides an OpenID Connect (OIDC) adapter for Feishu (Lark) on Cloudflare Workers.
-It allows you to integrate FeiShu's authentication system into your applications easily.
+It allows you to integrate Feishu's authentication system into your applications easily.

 > \[!IMPORTANT]
 >